storj-thirdparty/qnap-storagenode-app/README.md

 **Update** ...
 During installation a cron tab is created to trigger the update script at 12:05 AM.
 The scripts checks if the docker container running is latest or not.
 If the current image is latest then the nothing is done but if it is old then the storagenode is stopped, old container is removed and updated and restarted using the same old parameters that are saved.
 This all process happen automatically.
 Also the user can trigger the same process manually whenver they want by pressing the 'Update' button on the UI.

 **(Start | Stop)** ... will gracefully start and stop the container image.

+**Security** ...
+Activating this switch will cause a login page to be activated to access the config area of the app.
+The authentiaction is integrated with the QNAP login so please use your QNAP login and password.

 <br /><br /><br />